project-akri/akri/docs/udev-configuration.md

 By default, the generic udev Configuration will create services for all the brokers of a specific Akri Instance and all the brokers of an Akri Configuration.
 Disable the create of Instance level services and Configuration level services by setting `--set udev.createInstanceServices=false` and `--set udev.createConfigurationService=false`, respectively.

 ## Modifying a Configuration
-More information about how to modify an installed Configuration, add additional protocol Configurations to a cluster, or delete a Configuration can be found in the [Customizing Akri Installation document](./customizing-akri-installation.md).
+More information about how to modify an installed Configuration, add additional protocol Configurations to a cluster, or delete a Configuration can be found in the [Customizing an Akri Installation document](./customizing-akri-installation.md).

 ## Implementation details
 The udev implementation can be understood by looking at several things: